bodrick/awesome/TOPICS.md

 *   [amd989/Symlinker](https://github.com/amd989/Symlinker) - Symbolic Link Creator.
 GUI for mklink, Microsoft Windows symlink utility

-## almalinux

-*   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox

 ## alpine

 *   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox